Detroit Opera

-Detroit Opera is the principal opera company in Michigan, USA.
-The company is based in Detroit, where it performs in the Detroit Opera House.
+Detroit Opera is an American opera company based in Detroit, Michigan, USA.
+The company performs in the Detroit Opera House.
 Prior to February 28, 2022, the company was named Michigan Opera Theatre.

-Annually, it produces four operas in their original language with English supertitles and presents touring dance companies.
+Annually, the company produces four operas in their original language with English supertitles and presents touring dance companies.
 It also presents musical theatre performances.
 The company has an orchestra, chorus, children's chorus, and extensive dance and arts education outreach programs.
 In 2005 MOT won a National Endowment for the Arts, Access to Artistic Excellence grant to support its staging of the world premiere of Margaret Garner.

-As of January 2024, the President and CEO of Detroit Opera is Patty Isacson Sabee.
+As of January 2024, the president and CEO of Detroit Opera is Patty Isacson Sabee.
 Yuval Sharon became the Gary L. Wasserman Artistic Director in 2020.

 History

-Detroit Opera got its start in 1961 as the educational outreach arm, Overture to Opera (OTO), of the Detroit Grand Opera Association, the organization responsible for the Metropolitan Opera's visits to Detroit.
+Detroit Opera began in 1961 as the educational outreach arm, Overture to Opera (OTO), of the Detroit Grand Opera Association, the organization responsible for the Metropolitan Opera's visits to Detroit.

-The David DiChiera Era (1963-2014)
+The David DiChiera era (1963–2014)

 In 1963, Michigan Opera Theatre's (MOT) Founder and General Director, David DiChiera took over the program, then in its third year.
 OTO first presented opera to the public as a collection of scenes and acts.
 It did not produce its first full-length production until 1970, with the staging of The Barber of Seville at the Detroit Institute of Arts.
 OTO transformed into a professional opera company after establishing a board of trustees in 1971, and in 1973, the company officially changed its name to Michigan Opera Theatre.
 1977 marked the founding of MOT's Department of Community Programs by Karen VanderKloot DiChiera.
 The company became known for its casting which often featured a blend of established artists as well as young-up-and-coming American opera singers from a diversity of backgrounds, a tradition that continues to this day.
 The company was among the first to stage Gershwin's opera Porgy and Bess in 1975 as well as Scott Joplin's opera Treemonisha in 1983.

 MOT also established an international reputation for the staging of rarely performed operas such as the North American premiere of Armenian composer, Armen Tigranian's, Anoush in 1981, Stanisław Moniuszko's The Haunted Castle in 1982, and Polish composer Karol Szymanowski's King Roger in 1991.